Symi in Greece

 The monastery is well known to sailors and Greeks who come here to pray to the patron saint Taxiarchis Michalis Panormitis.
 The monastery area is gigantic and is beautifully situated.
 If you go to Symi over the day from Rhodes, the excursion boats usually stops at the Monastery of Panormitis.

-We usually stayed at Taxiarchis located in Chorio above Gialos.
-It is a very nice pension that I highly recommend.
+We have stayed at Taxiarchis which is located in Chorio above Gialos.
+It is a very nice pension that I can warmly recommend.
+Two other good hotels are Odyssia and Nireus Hotel, located in Gialos.